IQSS/dataverse/doc/Sphinx/source/User/dataverse-management.rst

 Once your dataverse is ready to go public, go to your dataverse page, click on the "Unpublished" button on the right hand side of the page which should indicate:
 "This dataverse is Unpublished.
-To publish it click 'Publish dataverse' link"
+To publish it click 'Publish dataverse' link."
+Once you click "Publish dataverse" it will be made public.

 **Important Note**: Once a dataverse is made public it can no longer be unpublished.